 All Real Response courses can be adapted to suit school, workplace, or community requirements.
 Immersive learning, called simulation training, allows course facilitators to create realistic education and care settings for a life-like learning experience.
 Course participants engage in timed emergency responses in familiar surroundings using real emergency equipment.
 Leadership and teamwork skills are developed, along with all major first aid, CPR and anaphylaxis (allergic reaction) techniques, making HLTAID004 the perfect course for workers and support staff in the education and care industries.

 What are the guidelines when completing an emergency response first aid course?

-Real First Aid instructors are all highly qualified and experienced emergency services personnel with a desire to impart the best first aid practices as permanent acquisitions.
-Every student is given opportunity to perform a range of emergency response procedures, making Real First Aid courses ideal for work and school groups who want to learn together.
+Real Response instructors are all highly qualified and experienced emergency services personnel with a desire to impart the best first aid practices as permanent acquisitions.
+Every student is given opportunity to perform a range of emergency response procedures, making Real Response courses ideal for work and school groups who want to learn together.
 Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID004) attainments include:

 - Provide first aid care to adults, children and infants

 - Perform CPR on adults, children and infants

 - Treating anaphylactic shock (severe allergic reaction) with an adrenaline auto-injector